top of page

 Lesson

-3. Compassion: Everywhere Jesus went, He was filled with compassion.
-If He came across people who were hungry for food or the word of God, or who were sick, He was always moved with compassion to act.
-He never turned a blind eye to anyone else's plight.
-This leads me to the story of a man who had been ill for 38 years.
-So, in those days, God sent an angel to the earth at a specific time to stir up the pool, which was known as Bethesda in Hebrew.
-There were a lot of sick people by the pool with various ailments, and whenever the angel stirred the water, whoever got in first got healed of whatever ailment they had.
+2. Compassion: When Jesus saw people in need, he was moved because he was so full of compassion.
+He never turned a blind eye to the plight of others.
+The bible tells of a man who had been ill for 38 years.
+So, back then, God sent an angel to the earth at a specific time to stir up the pool, which was known in Hebrew as Bethesda.
+There were many sick people by the pool, each with a different ailment, and whenever the angel stirred the water, whoever got in first was healed of whatever ailment they had.

-So this man in particular had a disability that made it difficult for him to walk.
-You can imagine what he was going through all those years; he was right in the middle of what could have been his miracle, but with no one to carry him into the pool because everyone seemed to look out for themselves or their loved ones, this man lay there for 38 years; year after year hoping that something would happen one day.
-Fortunately, his day came.
-Jesus happened to be in town for a feast when He came across the man lying by the pool.
-So He inquired, "Do you want to be made well?"
+So, this man had a disability that made walking difficult for him.
+You can imagine how he felt all those years; he was right in the middle of what could have been his miracle, but there was no one to carry him into the pool.
+Everyone seemed to be concerned with themselves or their loved ones.
+As such, he lay there for 38 years, hoping that something would happen one day.
+Fortunately, his day arrived.
+When Jesus came across the man lying by the pool, he was in town for a feast.
+So, he asked, "Do you want to be well made?"

 "There is no one to put me in the pool when the water is stirred," the man replied, "and while I'm on my way, someone steps down ahead of me."